-Our group and private rooms are real rooms, not cages, located in a quiet and separate upstairs area in our Charleston location.
-Your feline companion will have many cat towers to choose from, with full-sized windows and a huge sunroom overlooking the outdoor dog play area, The Bark Yard.
+Our private rooms are real rooms, not cages, located in a quiet and separate upstairs area at our Nitro location.
+Your feline companion will have many cat towers to choose from, with a full-sized window overlooking the neighbors yard, a cat exercise wheel, and a tv playing Rattitude!
 With plenty of sunlight to bathe in, your cat is sure to enjoy their stay here!

 We visit your cats three times a day for 20 minutes.
 Each visit we clean the litter box, give fresh water, feed any snacks, treats, or medicine they might need and most importantly we will spend time giving your cats love and attention!

 We can text you pictures and videos if you like!

 Overnight boarding is $30 per night.
 10% discount to multi-cat families!